 The Doctor of Pharmacy (PharmD) curriculum includes Introductory Pharmacy Practice Experiences (IPPE) and Advanced Pharmacy Practice Experiences (APPE) that are designed to provide active learning and an extension of the information learned throughout the PharmD curriculum.
-For more information about the Experiential Education, visit the Experiential Education site.
+For more information about the Experiential Education, visit the Experiential Education page.

 The Department of Pharmacy Practice is involved in postgraduate residencies and fellowships, including a PGY2 residency in critical care, and PGY1 residencies in institutional pharmacy practice and community pharmacy practice.
 Residents and fellows participate in both didactic and experiential teaching in the doctor of pharmacy curriculum.

-Pharmacy Practice offers Masters of Science degrees in Health Outcomes and Socioeconomic Sciences, and Industrial Pharmacy.
+Pharmacy Practice offers Master of Science degrees in Health Outcomes and Socioeconomic Sciences and Industrial Pharmacy.
 Pharmacy and Healthcare Administration offers specialized tracks in management, pharmacoeconomics, outcomes research, and social and behavioral studies.
 The Industrial Pharmacy degree prepares students for entry level positions in the pharmaceutical manufacturing industry, as well as for PhD training.
 Each program admits up to 15 students yearly, and our faculty teach, advise, and mentor these students as they complete graduate coursework and masters theses.